ParkinT/HireMe/EXPERIENCE.md

 SEIC - [Joint Mission Planning System](http://www.prnewswire.com/news-releases/saic-awarded-air-force-mission-planning-system-engineering-and-integration-contract-54307102.html) (US Air Force Contract)

-As one of the small team of Integration Test Engineers, Thom’s special skills are employed to develop and create specialized software tools that aid in the Integration and Verification Testing process.
+As one of the small team of Integration Test Engineers, my special skills are employed to develop and create specialized software tools that aid in the Integration and Verification Testing process.

 Activities include: